 Types of Kitchen Islands

 Let’s explore the most popular types of kitchen islands along with their sizes and features.
-Kitchen island prices for each are found in the tables below.
+Kitchen island prices for each are laid out in detail within the tables below.

 Movable carts and islands: These handy units usually require assembling, and they sometimes have casters with locks for rolling into position and securing.
 They include some or all these options: metal or wood construction, open shelving and/or cabinets, one or more drawers, spice rack, towel rack, knife block, a food-prep top (laminate, wood/butcherblock, stainless steel, tile or stone) and built-in or removable cutting board.

-Built-in kitchen islands: These islands are usually constructed using the same cabinets and countertops found throughout the kitchen.
+Built-in kitchen islands: These islands are usually constructed using the same cabinets and countertops found throughout the kitchen and are designed to fit seemlessly into the rest of the kitchen design.
 Popular options include some open shelving for cookbooks or knickknacks, an extended countertop that serves as a breakfast bar, electrical outlets, prep and/or full sink and faucet, cooktop, oven, vent hood, dishwasher and a small refrigerator or beverage cooler.
+It’s also possible to install seating into any large kitchen island, in the form of either a heigh seating area with stools or a low integrated seating area with chairs and a table (shown in the image below).
 In short, just about anything that can be installed in a kitchen can be integrated into the island.

 Kitchen Island Prices Sorted by Type and Features

-See our price guides for countertops, cabinets, sinks and faucets to itemize these components of your kitchen remodel.
-In this table, we’ve priced islands complete with the range of materials and potential labor costs.
+See our price guides for countertops, cabinets, sinks and faucets to itemize the cost of these individual components of your kitchen remodel.
+In this table, we’ve priced islands complete with the range of materials and potential labor costs involved in the installation of a kitchen island.

-Small, portable islands start at less than $100.
+Small, portable kitchen islands start at less than $100 and can be purchased from many larger home stores, including Ikea.
+They are often not custom made and don’t usually match your kitchen exactly, but are usually made so they fit generic kitchen styles include modern, kitchen and country.
 They are priced by size, quality of materials and their features.
 There is no upper limit to how much a fully featured built-in island can cost.
 However, the kitchen island prices in the table will give you a good idea of what you’ll find when you shop for a portable island or get built-in kitchen island estimates from local contractors.

 |Type of Kitchen Island||Total Cost|